Skip to main content

 Ms. Birdsong-Ng is a secondary special education and social studies teacher at East Irondequoit CSD, where she has worked since 2007.
 She has also taught in Avon Central Schools, was an educational interpreter in American Sign Language for Monroe 1 BOCES, and worked for Wegmans Food Corporation.

-Her school and community activities have included: the Webster Families Igniting Racial Equity (FIRE) Steering Committee, Klem South PTSA and Webster Special Education PTSA, Co-president of East Irondequoit Teachers’ Association, Town of Webster Police Reform and Reinvention Collaborative, Webster Town Parks and Recreation Advisory Board, and Women’s Club of Webster.
-She serves on the WCSD BOE’s audit and budget advisory committees, is liaison to FIRE and to Klem Road South Elementary, State Road Elementary and Willink Middle School, and is on MCSBA's legislative committee.
-She is married with three young children, two of which attend Webster CSD.
+Her school and community activities have included: the FIRE Steering Committee, Klem South PTSA, and Webster Special Education PTSA, co-president of East Irondequoit Teachers’ Association, Town of Webster Police Reform and Reinvention Collaborative, Webster Town Parks and Recreation Advisory Board, and Women’s Club of Webster.
+She serves on the Webster CSD BOE’s audit committee, represents the district on the community partnership FIRE, is PTSA liaison to Klem South Elementary and Willink Middle schools, and is on MCSBA's information exchange committee.
+She is married with three young children, all of whom attend Webster CSD.

 Shanna LaDelfa